segmentio/segment-docs/src/connections/destinations/catalog/marketo-static-lists/index.md

 - **Supports Personas**: Yes
 - **Personas Destination type**: List
-- **Must create audience_name field before Personas can update those values?**: No. You don't need to create the _list_ in Marketo, however you do need the create the folder Segment will create the list in.
+- **Must create audience_name field before Personas can update those values?**: No. You don't need to create the _list_ in Marketo, however you do need to create the folder Segment will create the list in.
 - **Audience appears as**: A list in the folder you created, in the Marketo Lead Database under Group Lists.
 - **Destination rate limit**: 100 calls per 20 seconds, which is shared among all third-party API services
 - **Lookback window allowed**: Yes
-- **Identifiers required** : Email
+- **Identifiers required**: Email
-- **Identifiers accepted** : Email
+- **Identifiers accepted**: Email
 - **Client or Server-Side Connection**: Server-side

 <!-- commenting out this table because the format is giant